Lake sturgeon

-The lake sturgeon (Acipenser fulvescens), also known as the rock sturgeon, is a North American temperate freshwater fish, one of about 25 species of sturgeon.
+The lake sturgeon (Huso fulvescens), also known as the rock sturgeon, is a North American temperate freshwater fish, one of 27 species of sturgeon.
 Like other sturgeons, this species is a bottom feeder and has a partly cartilaginous skeleton, an overall streamlined shape, and skin bearing rows of bony plates on the sides and back.

 The lake sturgeon uses its elongated, spade-like snout to stir up the substrate and sediments on the beds of rivers and lakes to feed.
 Four sensory organs (barbels) hang near its mouth to help the sturgeon locate bottom-dwelling prey.
-Lake sturgeons can grow to a large size for freshwater fish, topping 7.25 ft (2.2 m) long and 240 lb (108 kg).
+Lake sturgeons can grow to a large size for freshwater fish, up to 7.25 ft (2.2 m) long and 240 lbs (108 kg).

+Taxonomy

+Prior to 2025, it was placed in the genus Acipenser, but this placement was found to be paraphyletic, and it is more accurately placed in the genus Huso.
+It is one of two species of Huso found in North America alongside the shortnose sturgeon (H. brevirostrum).
+It is the most basal member of the genus.

 Description

 The lake sturgeon has taste buds on and around its barbels near its rubbery, prehensile lips.
 It extends its lips to vacuum up soft live food, which it swallows whole due to its lack of teeth.
 Its diet consists of insect larvae, worms (including leeches), and other small organisms (primarily metazoan) it finds in the mud.
 Some populations consume fish as a significant component of their diet, particularly since the introduction in the early 1990s of the invasive round goby.
 Given that it is a large species surviving by feeding on very small species, its feeding ecology has been compared to that of large marine animals, like some whales, which survive by filter-feeding.